The article covers the basic fundamentals of the ERC standards and offers an in-depth analysis of each type of ERC token standard.

 Are you an Ethereum blockchain developer, or an entrepreneur planning to issue Ethereum-based tokens?
 You might be looking around to find what ERC standards mean and how they matter to you.
-I offer the ultimate list of ERC standards in this article.

 What are ERC standards?